 Assuming the GitHub dokancode repo is empty, GitSync will calculate the changesets and branches it needs to push from the Plastic repo, and will push them:

-Working on the both sides
+Working on both sides

-This is the recommended step - Before performing any changes at either of the sides, you must synchronize your repo (using the Sync with Git action) to avoid conflicts.
+Important!
+Before performing any changes at either of the sides, you must synchronize your repo (using the Sync with Git action) to avoid conflicts.

-Changes at the Git side
+Changes on the Git side

 Delete the license.txt file: